USDAForestService/fs-open-forest-platform/README.md

 # U.S. Forest Service Permit Platform

-** Platform for sale of Christmas tree permits and intake of special use applications for the Forest Service **
+** Platform for sale of Christmas tree permits and intake of special use applications for the U.S. Forest Service **

 ## Welcome